kenju254/WordpressonGAE/slides/01-wordpressonapp.md

 ## Download the GAE SDK

 ![](./img/04.png)

 ~~sub-section~~
-##On the Console go to your app and hit Compute

-~~sub-section~~
 ### We will perform the following in the next steps

-1. Google Cloud Storage Bucket
+1. Creating a Google Cloud Storage Bucket
-2. Google Cloud SQL Instance
+2. Creating a Google Cloud SQL Instance
 3. Downloading the Wordpress on Google App Engine Starter kit

 ~~sub-section~~